mariansam/Bogosort.NET/README.md

 The best sorting algorithm in C#!

 # Installation
-This should be available as a NuGet package ASAP!
+The package is available on NuGet - https://www.nuget.org/packages/Bogosort.NET

 # Usage
 The usage of this package is pretty straight-forward.
 Here is an example.